enrightc/The-Love-Sparks/README.md

 Match Alert

-- As a registered user, I want to be informed when I’ve been matched
+- As a registered user, I want to be informed when I’ve been matched.

 Profile Details